How to form the habit of learning Italian in 6 steps

 - Write down two Italian sentences every day, using the new words you have come across.

-My learning habits (Yes, I am too a serial language learner)
+My learning habits (Yes, I am too an avid language learner)

 - I plan one or two months of my language learning routine through a planner.